Nick Marchant luthier with tuning fork

 It's a 1903 Gibson hand made by Orville Gibson himself.
 He bought it to me to do some repairs and replacing of missing inlays and not too long afterwards I made this little guitar for my children.

 It was just an experimental prototype based on the look of the Orville and I've since made a few more sophisticated versions based on the carved top,no struts and pin bridge design.
-It was a real inspiration to work on such a piece of guitar history (Incidentally my friend sold the vintage Orville a few years later for $4000 but tells me with much bemusement - i.e. he's really hacked off ! - that the same guitar has recently been sold in Japan for $100,000 ! )
+It was a real inspiration to work on such a piece of guitar history.

-In 1983 I set up my own guitar making and repairing business under the name of Nick Marchant Guitars and here in 2011 I'm still going strong .
+In 1983 I set up my own guitar making and repairing business under the name of Nick Marchant Guitars and here in 2020 I'm still going strong .

 I tend to build mostly flat-top steel string acoustics these days (Charlotte from Ash has one) and one off orders of things like Jimi Volcano's ukuleles (three to date and there's been talk of a double-neck!).Jimi is incidentally, for those that don't know, the hottest hard rock ukulele player in the world.
-I also make the occasional custom instrument such as bowed psaltery (yikes!), electric mandolin, electric 12 string and acoustic bass.
+I also make the occasional custom instrument such as bowed psaltery, electric mandolin, electric 12 string and acoustic bass.

 If you need anything with strings on repairing or a custom built instrument give me a call.........